-When it comes to choosing the best cell phones for seniors, there are plenty of affordable options that can maximize ease of use and functionality.
+When choosing the best cell phone plans for seniors, plenty of affordable options can maximize ease of use and functionality.
 To accompany these, the best cell phone plans for seniors tend to come with many customizable options for talk, text, and data

 Before choosing a postpaid or prepaid carrier, seniors should be aware of any early termination fees that can come with contracts.
 Most basic phone plans for seniors tend to come with limited data usage, but other seniors who tend to video chat or play online games often might appreciate an unlimited plan.

 Based on our research, here are the best cell phone plans for seniors: